 Medical Sciences Internal Fund: Bridging salary

-The main purpose of the Medical Sciences Internal Fund Bridging Salary Scheme is to provide short-term awards to cover the salary costs of research staff at postdoctoral and Early Career Researcher levels, who are currently funded on external research grants, while they seek long-term support, also from external sources.
+The Medical Sciences Internal Fund Bridging Salary Scheme provides short-term awards to cover the salary costs of research staff at postdoctoral and early career researcher levels, who are currently funded on external research grants, while they seek long-term support, also from external sources.

-- Not be bridging from startup packages regardless of funding source
+- bridging from startup packages regardless of funding source

-- Not be bridging to non-medical research e.g. BBSRC or Leverhulme funding
+- bridging to non-medical research e.g. BBSRC or Leverhulme funding

 The Medical Sciences Internal Fund Bridging Salary Scheme will normally fund contributions to the total employer cost of salaries only, and will not fund consumables or other non-staff research costs under this scheme.